openskies-sh/aerobridge/README.md

 ## References

 - This repository uses the drone registry schema from [Aircraft Registry](https://aircraftregistry.herokuapp.com) project.
-- Further details regarding NPNT can be found in the latest [RPAS Guaidance Manual](https://public-prd-dgca.s3.ap-south-1.amazonaws.com/InventoryList/headerblock/drones/DGCA%20RPAS%20Guidance%20Manual.pdf) .
+- Further details regarding NPNT can be found in the latest [RPAS Guidance Manual](https://public-prd-dgca.s3.ap-south-1.amazonaws.com/InventoryList/headerblock/drones/DGCA%20RPAS%20Guidance%20Manual.pdf) .

 ## Test drive

 - You can see the API using the API explorer: Link TBC
 - To load the database with dummy data for your test-drive you can run the following Python / Django command: `python manage.py loaddata registry/defaultregistrydata.json`, this will populate the database with sample drone operator data.

 ## Logo source / Credit